 First wash your hands with soap and spray your surroundings with squeaky raindrops.
 Submerge the blender in squirty soap for five minutes and follow with a wash in finger-tingler.
 Dry with a towel that has been laundered with four soul-suckers and a scoop of flower dust.

 So much better, don’t you think?

 But let’s not beat around the bush.
 Chicks have to come from somewhere, and yes, though we could get pedantic about whether the egg or the penguin came first, now that the cycle is going we know it involves both eggs and penguins.
-And where there are penguins, there is also love.
+And where there are eggs and penguins, there is also love… and morning sex.

 (P.S.
 The chick in the photo above is a Hartlaub’s gull, but more on those later.)

 Next Post: The Sounds of Penguin Morning Sex